Steve Carlton: Charges of bigotry and Antisemitism

-Personal
+Personal life

 Carlton was married to Beverly for 33 years, divorcing in 1998.
-The couple has two sons.
+The couple had two sons.

 As of 2017, Carlton lives in Durango, Colorado.

-Carlton has an orchard and 150 fruit trees, saying, "Before Al Gore was green, I was green," Of his healthy partnership with St. Lukes, he added "I'm interested in this 'fit for life' idea, we're trying to get people off the couch, move a little bit, not a sedentary life. ...
+Carlton has an orchard and 150 fruit trees, saying, "Before Al Gore was green, I was green."
+Of his healthy partnership with St. Luke's, he added, "I'm interested in this 'fit for life' idea, we're trying to get people off the couch, move a little bit, not a sedentary life. ...
 St. Luke's and myself, we're on the same page as far as how we think about that.
 I'm not on the medicine side, but I've been trained well.
 I know a lot of different arts.
 That's what I'm interested in."

-Carlton does not have a television and doesn't follow daily baseball, saying "I don't know these players anymore, (I know) some of the coaches, but I've moved on.
+In 2017, Carlton said that he hadn't had a television in around 15 years and didn't follow daily baseball.
+"I don't know these players anymore, (I know) some of the coaches, but I've moved on.
 Something else to do, there's more to it.
 I owned it for 24 years.
 I played it, so I don't need to do it again.
 I'm on to different things."

-Speaking about today's pitch counts, Carlton said, "I wasn't raised in this environment, so I think differently.
+Speaking about today's pitch counts, Carlton added, "I wasn't raised in this environment, so I think differently.
 These guys don't know anything but pitch counts.
 I would balk at it because I don't agree with it, but they can't go up against it because that's all they know.
 Philosophically I don't agree with it because I think these guys are not really in shape because they don't throw enough.
 You need to throw so much so the tendons, ligaments, the muscle and bone get bigger, denser, stronger to be able to handle the stress of throwing.
 I don't think they throw enough.
 100 pitches is not a lot.
 You warm up with 100 pitches.
 Then you throw your 200.
 We threw 185 pitches in a game."

-Said his longtime teammate and personal catcher Tim McCarver, "When Steve (Carlton) and I die, we are going to be buried in the same cemetery, sixty feet, six inches apart."
+Tim McCarver, Carlton's longtime teammate and personal catcher, said jokingly once: "When Steve (Carlton) and I die, we are going to be buried in the same cemetery, sixty feet, six inches apart."
+McCarver died first in 2023.